Need a crash course on Bitcoin layers?

 Contents

-Simnet vs Devnet vs Testnet vs Mainnet
+Simnet vs. Devnet vs. Testnet vs. Mainnet

-Simnet, devnet, testnet, and mainnet refer to types of blockchain networks used for development, testing, or production within a blockchain ecosystem.
-The first three kinds—simnet, devnet and testnet—are used for deploying code still in development and testing, where developers can learn more about their applications without running the risk of affecting real-world assets with economic value.
-Mainnet is for production-ready code: other users can now interact with your application and spend their valuable crypto assets.
+• The first three—simnet, devnet and testnet—are used for deploying code still in development and testing, where developers can learn more about their applications without running the risk of hacks and losing assets with real-world economic value.

 What is a Simnet?

-Simnet is an environment optimized for fast feedback loops, introspection and portability.
-For example, in Stacks, the main use case of simnet is to run unit-tests on your smart contract with the Clarinet SDK.
-In simnet, the blockchain environment is simulated and can be run anywhere (in the terminal with <code-rich-text>clarinet console<code-rich-text>, web browsers, GitHub actions, etc).
-It serves as a means in which you can run the code of your contract in a vacuum.
-Simnet enables you to create a bunch of reports about contract analysis, execution costs, and more and is a useful tool for unit testing your smart contracts.
+In Stacks, the main use case of simnet is to run unit-tests on your smart contract with the Clarinet SDK.
+Simnet is a simulated environment and can be run from anywhere (in the terminal with <code-rich-text>clarinet console<code-rich-text>, web browsers, GitHub actions, etc).

 Importance of Simnet to Web3 Developers